rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Deployments manage Pods.

 Every Pod has a unique IP.
+There is one IP Address per Pod.
+In other words, containers within a Pod share a network namespace.

 Every container has a unique port number for its pod's IP.

+Containers also share attached data <strong>volumes</strong> available within each Pod.

 <a href="#kubelet">Kubelet agents</a>